TIBCOSoftware/snappydata/README.md

 ```bash
 $ quickstart/scripts/simulateTwitterStream
 ```
-Now query the current batch of the stream using the following script. simulateTwitterStream script runs for only for a minute or so.
+Now query the current batch of the stream using the following script.
+This also creates Topk structures. simulateTwitterStream script runs for only for a minute or so.
 Since our script is querying the current window, it will return no results after the streaming is over.
 ```sql
 snappy> run './quickstart/scripts/file_streaming_query.sql';
 ```